 The Amazon hybrid model works great here because you can list the product on your Seller Central account to try to drive the initial sales that you need.
 Create a great looking and SEO optimized listing on Vendor Central and then add that product to your Seller Central account.
 We then would recommend sending some inventory into FBA, and using the marketing features in Seller Central to get the product moving.
 After your product has enough sales history Amazon should start sending purchase orders to your Vendor Central account for the product.

 As a vendor you have almost no control of where Amazon initially lists your product.
 You put your cost into the pricing template and can even suggest a MSRP, but that does not guarantee that Amazon will adhere to it.
-Pricing has a direct effect on how your product performs on the Amazon platform – and pricing your product to high can kill your conversion rates which creates a negative feedback loop for your product performance.
+Pricing has a direct effect on how your product performs.
+High pricing can kill your conversion rates, which creates a negative feedback loop for your product performance.
 The hybrid Amazon model can help you here.

 Amazon will always try to compete for the buy box when they are a seller of a product.
 You can use this to your advantage by manipulating your pricing on Seller Central.
 If you are selling at a lower price than Amazon, they will adjust their pricing downward to win the buy box back from you.
 Utilizing this technique, you can essentially reverse the feedback loop we described above – leading to increased conversions, relevancy, appearance in search results and traffic.
 Adjusting your price upwards on Seller Central after Amazon has lowered their pricing does not necessarily mean that they will likewise adjust upwards.
 They may leave their price the same or gradually make increases overtime.